software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 These are the user stories, that you will be working on as a team during this Sprint.
 The next step of the Sprint Planning event is to split these user stories into codings tasks.

-{: .highlight }

-> The tasks that you come up with during the Sprint Planning event _should not be set in stone_.
-These tasks are there to get you started with implementing the user stories.
-You might come up with new tasks or notice that the current tasks need alterations during the actual implementation.
-In such case, do the necessary changes for the Sprint Backlog.

 {: .important-title }

 > Exercise 6